Konado22/newTextEditor/README.md

 Link to Heroku deployed site: <a href="https://pure-island-75813.herokuapp.com/" target="_blank">JATE TEXT EDITOR</a> </br>
 Link to Github Repo: <a href="https://github.com/Konado22/newTextEditor" target= "_blank"> GITHUB REPO</a>

+## Installation
+This application is deployed live at https://pure-island-75813.herokuapp.com/ and no installation is needed other than downloading the application from the heroku link
 ## Dependencies

 to acquire needed dependencies please run ""npm i"" or ""npm install""